 With support from RENATA, the Digital Library of Colombia (Biblioteca Digital Colombiana-BDCOL) is working for national policies, standards and interoperability among digital repositories of Colombia.
 Together with the members of Colombia in CoLaBoRa, a regional open access community supported by RedCLARA, BDCOL is working to build a national strategy for open and integrated access to scientific output from Colombia (Red Consolidada de Repositorios Científicos, Académicos y Culturales de Acceso Abierto Colombiano).

-Colombia has registered 24 repositories in ROAR and 16 repositories in OpenDOAR , mainly university initiatives with diversity of contents: thesis, journal articles, conference papers, teaching materials and other publications.
+Colombia has registered 37 OA digital repositories in OpenDOAR , mainly university initiatives with diversity of contents: thesis, journal articles, conference papers, teaching materials and other publications.

 Colombia has launched a regional Conference on Digital Libraries and Repositories (Conferencia Bibliotecas y Repositorios Digitales-BIREDIAL2011), which in its first year took place at the University of Rosario in Bogotá, May 2011, sponsored by RENATA, BDCOL, CoLaBoRa with support from COAR and RedCLARA.
 Panelists and participants represented several countries and initiatives.
 BIREDIAL will change country location every year to keep its regional mission.

 COLCIENCIAS promotes quality and open access to journals from Colombia.
 It runs the National System for Indexing Science, Technology and Innovation journals Publindex, a program that indexes and homologates journals, and coordinates training activities.
-COLCIENCIAS is the national focal point of Latindex, and Publindex contributes with Latindex that provides links to 43 full-text journals from Colombia, and with SciELO that has a Scielo Colombia collection of 115 searcheable full-text journals from Colombia, a joint effort of SciELO with COLCIENCIAS, the Pan-American Health Organisation in Colombia and the Public Health Institute of the National University of Colombia (Universidad Nacional de Colombia).
-Redalyc has a searchable collection of 161 full-text journals from Colombia.
-And in DOAJ, 138 open access journals from Colombia are registered.
-In Colombia, 387 journals use OJS, and the National University has its own open access journal portal in OJS (Portal de Revistas UN)
+COLCIENCIAS is the national focal point of Latindex.
+From 2013 to June 2015, the number of OA journals from Colombia which are indexed in DOAJ has grown from 138 to 263.
+This is an approximate 50% increase.
+In 2013, it was reported that around 387 journals use OJS, and the National University has its own open access journal portal in OJS (Portal de Revistas UN).

 NECOBELAC-Network of Collaboration Between Europe and Latin America-Caribbean Countries has organized together with the Institute of Public Health of the National University of Colombia (Instituto de Salud Pública de la Universidad Nacional de Colombia) several training activities on scientific publications and open access repositories, in August, September and in October 2010.